vlachoudis/bCNC/README.md

 # IMPORTANT!
 Motion controller (GRBL) settings
 - GRBL should be configured to use **MPos** rather than **Wpos**.
 This means that `$10=` should be set to odd number.
 As of GRBL 1.1 we reccomend setting `$10=3`.
 If you have troubles communicating with your machine, you can try to set failsafe value `$10=1`.
+- CADs, bCNC and GRBL all work in milimeters by default.
+Make sure that `$13=0` is set in GRBL, if you experience strange behavior. (unless you've configured your CAD and bCNC to use inches)
 - Before filing bug please make sure you use latest stable official release of GRBL.
 Older and unofficial releases might work, but we frequently see cases where they don't.
 So please upgrade firmware in your Arduinos to reasonably recent version if you can.
+- Also read about all possible GRBL settings and make sure your setup is correct: https://github.com/gnea/grbl/wiki/Grbl-v1.1-Configuration

 # Configuration
 You can modify most of the parameters from the "Tools -> Machine"